pketh/pketh.github.io/_posts/2014-09-27-textexpander-kaomoji.md

 title:  "TextExpander all the Kaomoji"
 ---

-As trivial as it sounds, one of my favorite secret things in OS X is the quick emoji picker.
+As trivial as it sounds, one of my favourite secret things in OS X is the quick emoji picker.
 In any text editor, <span alt="command+control+space">`⌘⌃space`</span> will bring it up.

 <img src="/images/2014/editor-emoji.png" width="378" height="296">

 What makes it nicer than the iOS version, is that you can simply type to filter.
 It's so convenient, you'll be slinging email like a teen girl in no time! 🌺

 But what about the humble [kaomoji][kaomoji-post]?
-On iOS, the only custom keyboard I really want is the upcoming [Kaomoji Keyboard][kaomoji-keyboard], but there's no equivalent on the mac.
+On iOS, the custom keyboard I really want is the upcoming [Kaomoji Keyboard][kaomoji-keyboard], but there's no equivalent on the mac.

 ## ＼(°o°；）